Is Poor HR Administration Causing Your New Starters To Quit?

 According to a survey by Cezanne HR, 48% of respondents that change their mind about a job offer do so because they receive a higher-paid offer elsewhere.
-Almost a third change their mind because of poor or no follow up, or a negative experience with the organisation after accepting the offer.
+Almost a third change their mind because of poor or no follow-up, or a negative experience with the organisation after accepting the offer.

-However, time restraints and resources mean that the Human Resources administration associated with onboarding new starters isn’t always of the highest priority, especially for SMEs and fast-growing businesses.
+However, time restraints and resources mean that the Human Resources administration associated with onboarding new starters isn’t always of the highest priority, especially for fast-growing businesses.
 In fact, Cezanne HR reported that a staggering 45% of respondents did not hear anything from their new employer between their job offer and start date.